Hithaishikn123/Hithaishiknbpc/README.md

 }

-//wacp to cheack the number is odd or even
+//5 wacp to cheack the number is odd or even
 #include <stdio.h>
 int main() {
     int num;